 Underground Leak Detection/Line Detection

-Roto-Rooter’s state-of-the-art line detection equipment can locate underground metallic, cast-iron or nonmetallic pipes and ducts without expensive and sometimes disruptive digging.
-When your business is facing down time due to broken or leaking pipes, you want your commercial plumber to have the most advanced equipment available to quickly locate the problem and expedite repairs.
+Roto-Rooter’s state-of-the-art line detection equipment can locate underground metallic, cast-iron, or nonmetallic pipes and ducts without expensive and sometimes disruptive digging.
+When your business is facing downtime due to broken or leaking pipes, you want your commercial plumber to have you covered.
+Thankfully, Roto-Rooter has the most advanced equipment available to quickly locate the problem and expedite repairs.
 We use advanced technology sensors to help locate gas pipes and avoid accidentally digging into one.
-We can locate water leaks in any pipe whether underground or beneath concrete and floors.
+Additionally, we can locate water leaks in any pipe, whether underground or beneath concrete and floors.
 Our line detection equipment is rugged and works in nearly any weather.

-Leaks from pipes, plumbing fixtures and fittings are a substantial source of water waste for many homes.
+Leaks from pipes, plumbing fixtures, and fittings are a substantial source of water waste for many homes.
 Research has shown that the typical home can lose 2,000 to 20,000 gallons of water per year due to pipe leaks.
 If not caught and repaired, these leaks can cause significant damage.
-As soon as a leak is detected, water leak repair is critical.
+Therefore, as soon as a leak is detected, water leak repair is critical and highly recommended.
 Water leaks in your home can be costly and can do extensive damage if not taken care of immediately.
 Some leaks may go undetected for years because the source is not visible.
-For instance, water supply line to toilets, showers, tubs and sinks are usually located behind the walls, under floors and underground.
+For instance, water supply line to toilets, showers, tubs, and sinks are usually located behind the walls, under floors, and underground.
 Toilets are also a common source of leaks because they leak silently.

 If you notice a leak in your home, Roto-Rooter can assist by providing professional water leak detection equipment.
 However, there are some measures homeowners can take in order to detect potential leaks before they get out of hand: